 10. What are the Pros of Using Nano Ceramic Coating?

 Like car wax, there are several advantages and disadvantages of using Nano ceramic coating products.
 Here are some of the pros:

-- Nano Ceramic Coating provides an exceptional layer of protection against UV rays, which protects the pain from oxidation, developing sun-damage, and can increase the resale or trade-in value of a vehicle.
+Nano Ceramic Coating provides an exceptional layer of protection against UV rays, which protects the paint from oxidation, developing sun-damage, and can increase the resale or trade-in value of a vehicle.

-- It last much longer than car wax.
-While car wax manufacturers suggest reapplying every month, ceramic coating can be applied once and can last up to several years.
+It lasts much longer than car wax.
+While car wax manufacturers suggest reapplying every month, the ceramic coating can be applied once and can last up to several years.

-- It provides a highly intense gloss and shine for several years.
+It provides a highly intense gloss and shines for several years.

 11. What Are the Cons of Using Nano Ceramic Coating?

 Generally, applying Nano ceramic coating is a detailed process, that requires the help of professionally trained automotive technicians.

 It can be rather expensive to purchase (and even more to have installed and applied by a professional).

 The initial application can be time-consuming.
 It’s recommended to keep the vehicle out of the elements for 24 to 48 hours in most cases.